Nominations for the 2023 award are due February 17th!

 Nominations for the Iqbal Masih Award will be judged by the extent that the nominee:

-- Implemented extraordinary efforts that contribute towards the reduction of the worst forms of child labor.
+implemented extraordinary efforts that contribute to the reduction of the worst forms of child labor;

 You must include the following in the nomination package for consideration: